acumos/system-integration/docs/oneclick-deploy/user-guide.rst

     * <domain> is the name you want to use for the Acumos portal.
 This can be a hostname or FQDN.

+  * The commands above include saving of the detailed deployment actions to a log file 'deploy.txt'.
+This can be helpful in getting support from the Acumos project team, to overcome issues you might encounter.
+If you don't want to save the log, just leave out the part of the commands above that starts with the 'pipe' ('|').

 Preparing as a Host Admin, with Platform Deployment as a Normal User ....................................................................